Introduction

 Domain

-The Domain object is an important component that defines the types of the input and decision variables.
+object is an important component that defines the types of the input and decision variables.
 The domain is used during the simulation process to ensure that only feasible scenarios are generated.
 Additionally, the domain is used during the decision process by validating each input scenario.
 E.g. the lower and upper bounds for each continuous variable are checked when making a decision.

 Continuous Domain